SaxonRah/OpenSCAD_Robot_Parts/README.md

 ![Printed Robot U Bracket Servo Type](Pictures/Printed_Robot_U_Bracket_ServoType.png "Printed Robot U Bracket Servo Type") Printed in PLA.
 Photo shows a Metal Servo Horn and 8mm Flange Bearing mounted to the U Bracket.

-# Contact for OpenSCAD Part Creation
-If you have a part or robot part which you would like created in OpenSCAD, I can try and make it for you.

-Complicated parts will require a fee for my time.
-Simple parts might be made for free.

-Just E-Mail me at rah@paraboliclabs.tech or paraboliclabs@gmail.com

-NOTE: Any part I make will be MIT licensed and uploaded here, so don't expect a private model to be made.
-Unless you really want to pay for my time.